HyperDbg Debugger

 flag.

 Please visit Build & Install and Quick Start for a detailed explanation of how to start with HyperDbg.
-You can also see FAQ for more information.
+You can also see the FAQ for more information, or if you previously used other native debuggers like GDB, LLDB, or WinDbg, you could see the command map.

-In case you use one of HyperDbg's components in your work, please consider citing our paper.
+In case you use one of HyperDbg's components in your work, please consider citing our papers.

 You can write your scripts to automate your debugging journey.
 HyperDbg has a powerful, fast, and entirely kernel-side implemented script engine.

-Contributing in HyperDbg is super appreciated.
-We have made a list of potential tasks that you might be intersted in contributing towards.
+Contributing to HyperDbg is super appreciated.
+We have made a list of potential tasks that you might be interested in contributing towards.

-If you want to contribute in HyperDbg please read Contribution Guide.
+If you want to contribute to HyperDbg, please read the Contribution Guide.

 HyperDbg, and all its submodules and repos, unless a license is otherwise specified, are licensed under GPLv3 LICENSE.